-We also use benchmarking to compare our performance with other organisations to support our improvement journey.
+We use benchmarking to compare our performance with other organisations to support our improvement journey.
 The Local Government Benchmarking Framework (LGBF) provides performance data for all 32 local authorities in Scotland and is now in its sixth year, therefore provides valuable trend based insights as well as robust comparisons.
 The most recent data available is for 2016/17 and reveals that over the five year period to March 2017, the Council has maintained or significantly improved performance for 83% of the LGBF indicators.
+The Council Plan 2017 - 2022 includes a target of finishing in the top half of performances of our peer authorities (Family Group) for 55% of the Local Government Benchmarking Framework indicators.
+In 2016/2017, the Council obtained an overall performance rate of 47% which is comparable with previous performance.

 A further benchmark which the Council regularly uses is how Dundee performs in relation to the other main cities of Aberdeen, Edinburgh and Glasgow as regards top performance finishes (i.e. 1st of four).
 In 2016/17 we had 28% of our indicators ranked 1st and overall we sit 2nd behind Edinburgh.
 Dundee performs well compared to the other cities especially since Aberdeen and Edinburgh are not in the same family group as Dundee for Social Care, Children and Families and Housing where deprivation factors are a significant influence.
+More information on how we compare can be found on our website Dundee Performs.